Last updated on December 20th, 2025 at 03:19 pm

 The biggest weekend market in Thailand is organized into 27 zones.
 Below you will find one of the best maps of Chatuchak Weekend Market I found on the internet.

 - It’s best to visit Chatuchak around 10 am when most of the shop owners open their doors.
-Plus it’ll be a bit cooler and less crowded.
+Plus, it’ll be a bit cooler and less crowded.
 There’s another reason why you want to get there early.

 - Hydrate, hydrate, and hydrate more.
-If you can’t visit Chatuchak early in the day it can get very hot.
+If you can’t visit Chatuchak early in the day, it can get very hot.
 Walking around 35°C (95°F) with hordes of sweaty tourists is not fun.
-It’s only 10B for a small bottle of water so there is no reason to not take in plenty of fluids.
+It’s only 10B for a small bottle of water, so there is no reason not to take in plenty of fluids.

 The Do Not Miss Areas Inside JJ Market

 Remember, Chatuchak Weekend Market is divided into 27 zones.
 Each zone specializes in the items and goods sold.
-If you don’t know where you’re going it’s very easy to get lost.
-Because every nook and corner can look the same.
-You can find plenty of maps online or at Thai tourist info centers.
+If you don’t know where you’re going, it’s very easy to get lost.
+Because every nook and corner can look the same, you can find plenty of maps online or at Thai tourist info centers.

 That said, here are the must-see zones I highly recommend if you don’t have a lot of time to explore JJ Market:

-As you can see on the map, zones #2, #5 and #6 are all on the same side of the market.
+As you can see on the map, zones #2, #5, and #6 are all on the same side of the market.
 If you walked from zone #2 to zone #6 it would only take 30 minutes.
-That is if you don’t stop and check out the goodies.
+That is, if you don’t stop and check out the goodies.
 Good luck with that.

 The Closest Train Station to Chatuchak Weekend Market is Kamphaeng Phet MRT